Valid uncertainty quantification about the model in a linear regression setting: Model uncertainty in regression

+Section~\ref{SS:vs.assertions} showed how to optimally quantify model uncertainty, and the previous section explained how this implies valid post-selection inference.
+It is also possible to develop an IM-driven variable selection procedure having desirable properties.
+We want to be clear that valid uncertainty quantification about the model is our primary goal, and the result of a variable selection procedure is only one kind of summary of the IM output.

-Intuitively, a model or collection of variables $I$ has some support from data if $\pl_T(B_I; \S)$ is not too small.
-In other words, good models are at least those which are ``sufficiently plausible'' given data, relative to the optimal IM.
-Following this idea, an IM-driven approach for variable selection would be to fix $\alpha \in (0,1)$ and then pick the smallest collection $I$ such that $\pl_T(B_I; \S) > \alpha$.
+Intuitively, a model or collection of variables $J$ is supported by data $Y$ if $\pl_Y(C_J; \S)$ is not too small.
+In other words, good models are those which are ``sufficiently plausible'' given data.
+Following this idea, and the remarks in Section~\ref{SS:interpret}, an IM-driven approach for variable selection would be to fix $\alpha \in (0,1)$ and then pick the smallest collection $J$ such that $\pl_Y(C_J; \S) > \alpha$.
 That is, define